nfactorial/imagegen/docs/smoke_particle.md

     }
 ```

+This informs imagegen that in-order to obtain the color of the circle, it must ask the noise node for its value.
 Running imagegen once again results in the following output:

 ![Circle Noise Example](images/smoke_tutorial_4.png)

 This is much closer to what we are looking for!
 However, it has a very hard edge that we would like to get rid of.
 The circle node actually has yet another parameter that we can modify called "hardness", this parameter controls
 how hard the outer edge of the circle should be.
-This value can range between 0 and 1 where 1 means there is no
+This value can range between 0 and 1, where 1 means there is no
 softness to the edge and 0 is very soft.
 Once again let us add this new parameter to our JSON file and set its
 value to 0.